· · · ·

 The magnitude scale is calibrated to the brightnesses of about a hundred specific stars, all lying within a few degrees of the Northern Celestial Pole and thus termed the North Polar Sequence.
 By coincidence, the North Polar constellation, Ursa Minor, provides a useful 'key' to stellar magnitudes.
 The four stars that form the rectangular 'bowl' of the Little Dipper each represent a different level of brightness.
 Kochab, the brightest, has a magnitude of +2.05; Pherkad is magnitude +3.02, Alifa al Farkadain is +4.28, and the faintest, Anwar al Farkadain, has a magnitude of +4.96.

 +6.5 is conventionally regarded as the limit of visibility with the naked eye.
 The actual limit, of course, will depend on the observer, but few people can see objects fainter than this value.
-Since the magnitude scale works by the relative brightness objects, though, it can continue below this threshold of visibility.
+Since the magnitude scale works by the relative brightness of objects, though, it can continue below this threshold of visibility.
 Objects of magnitude +6.00 are 2½ times fainter than those of magnitude +5.00, and so on.
-At the time of writing, for example, the planet Pluto has a magnitude of +13.8, far far too faint to be seen with the naked eye, but calculable as about 400,000 times fainter than Alpha Centauri.
+At the time of writing, for example, the dwarf planet Pluto has a magnitude of +13.8, which is far, far too faint to be seen with the naked eye, but calculable as about 400,000 times fainter than Alpha Centauri.

 For this reason, the brightness of objects as they appear in the sky is properly referred to as their apparent magnitude.
-A separate scale exists - absolute magnitude - to describe the intrinsic brightness of an object, irrespective of the location of its observer.
+A separate scale exists - absolute magnitude - to describe the intrinsic luminosity of an object, irrespective of the location of its observer.
 This concept is discussed in its own entry on this site.

 Indexes